aroom/dlight-utils/lisp/README.md

-a simple bash script to use a nanokontrol2 with linux show player
+**midi-to-keys** --> a simple bash script to use a nanokontrol2 with linux show player